Main menu

 Sports

-Clinton Public Schools may have suffered a black eye when A-F report cards were handed down by the Oklahoma State Board of Education recently, but one place where it seems to be holding its own is

-Three years removed from an underdog 45-31 win over Alabama in the Sugar Bowl, the Oklahoma Sooners return to the Superdome to face the other Alabama power, Auburn.

-Funeral services for Kay (Travis) Richardson, 54, of Elk City and former Custer County resident, will be held at 10 a.m.
-Saturday in Clinton’s First Christian Church.
+Funeral services for Jose Luis Salinas-Gonzales Jr., 43, of Elk City, will be held at 1 p.m.
+Saturday at the Indian Baptist Church in Elk City.

-Beginning Jan.
-11, a nine-week course will be offered at First Church of God to help Clintonites start the New Year off on the right foot.

-Oklahoma State (10-3) rolled up 527 yards and held Colorado (10-4) to just 318 yards on its way to a 38-8 blowout win over the Buffaloes in the Alamo Bowl Thursday Night.
+A memorial service will be held for Jet Kinder, 15, of Amarillo, Texas, and formally of Clinton, at 3 p.m.
+Saturday at the First Church of God in Clinton.

+Arapaho-Butler girls’ basketball dropped to 3-8 after a 40-34 loss to Union City, while the boys’ team moved to 9-3 with a 61-34 win over the Tigers Tuesday night at home.

 Terry and Cathy Baker, of Butler were recently honored with a 50th wedding anniversary celebration at Red River, N.M.